-Eduardo Sanchez, M.D., M.P.H., Chief Medical Officer for Prevention and Chief of the Centers for Health Metrics and Evaluation, and Kim Stitzel, M.S., R.D., Senior Vice President, Centers for Health Metrics and Evaluation
+Eduardo Sanchez, M.D., M.P.H., Chief Medical Officer for Prevention and Chief of the Center for Health Metrics and Evaluation, and Kim Stitzel, M.S., R.D., Senior Vice President, Center for Health Metrics and Evaluation

 Eat your fruits and vegetables.
 The public health community and our mothers have been making this simple recommendation for people to improve their health for decades, and it’s just as true today.

 Another truth about fruits and vegetables is less encouraging: Americans still aren’t eating nearly enough of them.

 The Centers for Disease Control and Prevention (CDC) recently reported that only 12.2 percent of adults meet the daily fruit intake recommendation and just 9.3 percent meet the vegetable recommendation.

 The CDC’s 2018 State Indicator Report on Fruits and Vegetables also provides data for each of the 50 states on 10 indicators of fruit and vegetable access and production.
 The indicators are related to improving fruit and vegetable access for individuals and families, improving fruit and vegetable access for children, and food system support for fruits and vegetables.

 Among the key findings was that only 10 states have adopted a food service guidelines policy to ensure that healthy foods are sold or served in government-owned or government-controlled facilities such as worksites, state agencies (which includes state health departments) and parks and recreation centers.
 (The AHA’s Healthy Community Food and Beverage Toolkit is such a guideline.)